Adjuvanted to boost the immune response

 *One of the 3 preferentially recommended vaccines.

-Choose FLUAD QUADRIVALENT for your eligible patients 65+ years1
+Choose FLUAD for your eligible patients 65+ years1

 • Covered by Medicare Part B and by most Medicare Advantage Plans with no copay*